AntiHero/Algo/README.md

 Task: implement quick sort algorithm

 11. *Spiral Traverse*
-Task: write a function that returns a one-dimensional array from 2-dimensional array in spiral order
+Task: write a function that returns a 1-dimensional array from 2-dimensional array in spiral order